-Which 'Legion' Characters Are From The Marvel Comics?
-The Show Is Taking A More Original Path
+Which 'Legion' Characters Are From The Comics?

 The new FX series Legion is technically adapted from the Marvel Comics arc of the same name, but, already, it seems totally different from the other Marvel series out right now.
 The show is incredibly original, making it hard to even tell which of the characters on Legion are from the comics.
 Right now, the only real similarity between the comics and the new series is David Haller, the protagonist whose psychic, telekinetic powers are responsible for the show's reality-bending visual style.
 "Legion" is actually David's mutant identity, so named because he gets his powers in the comics by absorbing other mutants into his psyche, which manifest themselves as multiple personalities.